Nicholas Hyett 23 July 2018

-ETCs are investments which are listed and traded on a stock exchange in the same way as shares.
+ETCs are traded on a stock exchange in the same way as shares.
 They aim to track the price of a given commodity, either by holding the commodity directly or gaining exposure via derivative contracts.

-Physical gold ETCs - which actually hold the metal itself - are among the easiest and cheapest way for people to invest in gold.
-They’re easy to buy and sell, and can even be held in an ISA.
+Physical gold ETCs, which actually hold the metal itself, are some of the easiest and lowest-cost ways for people to invest in gold.
+They’re easy to buy and sell, and can be held in tax efficient wrappers such as an ISA.

-Some ETCs use complex derivatives to the track the price of gold, rather than holding the physical asset.
-While their prices will reflect movement in the metal over the short run, their performance can diverge over a longer time period.
-They’re a higher risk way of tracking the price of gold and should only be considered by sophisticated investors.
+Some ETCs use complex derivatives to track the price of gold, rather than holding gold itself.
+While their prices will reflect movement in the metal over the short term, their performance can be quite different over a longer time period.
+They’re a higher-risk way of tracking the price of gold and should only be considered by sophisticated investors.
 You can find out how a given ETC tracks the price of gold by looking at the ‘replication method’ on our factsheet.

-Two factors set investing in gold miners apart from investing in ETCs – the potential for gold price-beating returns and dividends.
+Two things set investing in a gold miner apart from investing in ETCs – the potential for gold price-beating returns, and dividends.

 As you’d expect, gold miners’ fortunes are closely linked to the gold price.
-When gold prices are high, miners can be highly profitable - able to invest in new mines and return cash to shareholders.
+When gold prices are high, miners can be highly profitable, and able to invest in new mines and return cash to shareholders.
 When gold prices are low, some miners will struggle.

-Revenues depend on the price of gold and the quantity produced, but also the cost of production.
+Profits depend on the price of gold and the quantity produced, but also the cost of production.
 Currencies have a role too.
-While gold is priced in dollars, mines can be located anywhere on the planet, with costs incurred in often volatile local currencies.
+Gold is priced in dollars, but miners can be anywhere on the planet, with costs incurred in often volatile local currencies.